Each of the chemicals below can form dangerous organic peroxides over time. These chemicals require special storage, labeling, and handling.

 The most common compound found in UCSD laboratories that consistently forms dangerous amounts of organic peroxides is diethyl ether.

-Use the tables below to identify other peroxide formers in your chemical inventory.
+Use the tables below and the UCSD Hazard Control Plan Classification listing for Organic Peroxide Forming Chemicals (Word file) to identify other peroxide formers in your chemical inventory.
 Note: Lists are illustrative but not exhaustive.

 Classes of chemicals that can form peroxides upon aging